 Researchers have struggled to understand the mechanism underlying the formation of celestial magnetic fields.
-The idea that complex convection is necessary to generate a magnetic field in some studies, including Cowling's theorem, constrains research.
+The concept that complex convection is necessary to generate a magnetic field in some studies, including Cowling's theorem, constrains research.
 Research in this field could progress through the discovery of a simple mechanism.
 This paper addresses simple axisymmetric poloidal convection and magnetic fields.
-The problem arises by rigorously deriving the electromagnetic induction equations.
-This is explained by comparing it using Cowling's theorem as an example.
+The problem arises when rigorously deriving the electromagnetic induction equations.
+This is explained by comparison using Cowling's theorem as an example.
 Cowling's theory omits certain elements from this equation.
-However, it was found that these elements are the very body of axisymmetric magnetic field generation.
+However, it was found that these elements are the very essence of axisymmetric magnetic field generation.
 In other words, the meaning of Cowling's theorem is reversed.
-This is a novel idea.
+This is a novel concept.
 As a result, even under simple axisymmetric convection, the possibility of generating axisymmetric magnetic fields is demonstrated.
-These findings will contribute to further elucidating the mechanism of the formation of magnetic fields.
+These findings will contribute to further elucidating the mechanism of magnetic field formation.